Best 5 Apps to Improve Team Productivity (& Why They Work)

 Sunsama is a digital daily planner that helps you manage time and achieve work-life balance by planning your day with a step-by-step routine.

-In Sunsama's intuitive user interface, you can create a unified daily view by pulling tasks from project management tools like Asana and Trello.
+In Sunsama's intuitive user interface, you can create a unified daily view by importing tasks from project management tools such as Asana and Trello.

 You can also collect emails from Gmail and Outlook and organize meetings from your calendar.
 You can decide how long you want to work on each task and schedule future tasks on your calendar.